khulnasoft/integrations-core/arangodb/README.md

 ...
 ```

 ArangoDB logs contain [many options][10] for log verbosity and output files.
-Datadog's integration pipeline supports the default conversion pattern.
+Khulnasoft's integration pipeline supports the default conversion pattern.

-1. Collecting logs is disabled by default in the Datadog Agent.
-Enable it in your `datadog.yaml` file:
+1. Collecting logs is disabled by default in the Khulnasoft Agent.
+Enable it in your `khulnasoft.yaml` file:

    ```yaml
    logs_enabled: true